Asset Management: Definition, Benefits, Functions and Tips for Companies

 Definition of Asset Management

-In general, asset management is a process of managing assets owned by individuals, organizations or companies that are carried out effectively and efficiently, so that the goals set can be achieved.
+Asset management is generally a process of managing assets owned by individuals, organizations, or companies that are carried out effectively and efficiently to achieve the goals set.

-According to Gima Sugiama (2013), asset management is a science or art that provides guidance in wealth management.
-This asset management includes the process of planning, acquiring, appraising, operating, maintaining, renewing and writing off to transfer assets effectively and efficiently including inventory and legal audits.
+According to Gima Sugiyama (2013), asset management is a science or art that guides wealth management.
+This asset management includes planning, acquiring, appraising, operating, maintaining, renewing, and writing off to transfer assets effectively and efficiently, including inventory and legal audits.

 According to Hariyono (2007), asset management is a structured process that includes all assets as a wealth to support the provision of services.
-The concept of managing or managing assets and liabilities simultaneously was first developed by the banking and insurance industry.
+The banking and insurance industry first developed the concept of managing assets and liabilities simultaneously.
 This concept can also be used to improve the operational activities of any business, including the MSME business.

-Meanwhile, Kaganova and McKellar said that asset management is the process of making decisions and their implementation in accordance with the acquisition, use and distribution of the assets themselves.
+Meanwhile, Kaganova and McKellar said that asset management is the process of making decisions and their implementation by acquiring, using, and distributing the assets themselves.

 According to Danylo and Lamer (1999), asset management is a methodology for efficiently and fairly allocating resources among valid and competitive goals and objectives.